 This policy denying prosecutor discretion to show leniency has even more devastating consequences because of the federal sentencing guidelines.
 Federal judges typically follow the sentencing guidelines, which may include mandatory minimum terms.
-Between the inflexible practices of Department of Justice and Office of the Attorney General prosecutors and harsh federal sentencing guidelines, criminal defendants in federal court need a skilled advocate who understands these tough challenges and possesses a track record of success.
+Between the inflexible practices of the Department of Justice and Office of the Attorney General prosecutors and harsh federal sentencing guidelines, criminal defendants in federal court need a skilled advocate who understands these tough challenges and possesses a track record of success.
 This is what Texas is currently experiencing:

 - Increase of Federal Arrests & Federal Charges

 - Expansion of Search Warrant and Arrest Warrants

 - FBI Agents Attempting to Interview

 - Target Letters from the U.S. Attorney’s Office

 Our federal criminal defense attorneys have handled thousands of cases in federal court, but our success is evidenced by going beyond even our exemplary record in federal grand jury proceedings and trials.